SHORTLIST

 Day 1: Negombo

-Welcome to Sri Lanka!
-Living up to its nickname of the ‘Pearl of the Indian Ocean’, this country delights with its palm-studded beaches, rolling plantations, and ancient sites.
-It’s also a food lover’s paradise – with Indian, Portuguese, Malay, English, Arab and Dutch, food in Sri Lanka is like nowhere else on earth.
-Your adventure begins in the seaside city of Negombo where you’ll meet your local leader and fellow travellers for a 6pm welcome meeting.
-Spend your first night enjoying the coastline, getting to know your fellow travellers and watching the fishing boats float by.
-You may like to go out for a meal together for your first taste of Sri Lankan cuisine.
+Ayubowan!
+Welcome to Sri Lanka.
+Living up to its nickname of the ‘Pearl of the Indian Ocean’, this country is peppered with palm beaches and fascinating ancient sites.
+It’s also a food lover’s paradise – with Indian, Portuguese, Malay, English, Arab and Dutch influences.
+Your adventure begins in the seaside city of Negombo, where you’ll meet your local leader and fellow travellers at a 6 pm welcome meeting.
+Spend your first night on the coastline, getting to know your fellow travellers and watching the fishing boats float by.

 Day 2: Dambulla

 Wake early this morning to catch the action at the Negombo fish market.
 Situated at the northern end of a lagoon, the market is renowned for lobsters, crabs and prawns.
-Weave through stalls piled high with seafood as the sellers call out their wares, and get a great insight into local commerce.
-Continue on to a coconut plantation to discover why this super food is so central to life in Sri Lanka.
+Continue to a coconut plantation to discover why this super food is so central to life in Sri Lanka.
 Learn how all parts of the tree play an important role in daily life, sip the water of a king coconut, watch ‘toddy tappers’ extract the palm wine from the coconut sap and taste the results.
-Enjoy a Sri Lankan rice and curry lunch before heading inland to Dambulla, home to ornately decorated cave temples and surrounded by natural wonders and historic sites.
+Enjoy a Sri Lankan rice and curry lunch before heading inland to Dambulla, home to ornate cave temples and surrounded by natural wonders and historic sites.
 Your evening is free to explore.
 You may like to join your leader on an optional street food crawl for an introduction to some staple Sri Lankan 'short eats' (snack food), including famous hoppers (bowl-shaped savoury pancakes).

 Day 3: Dambulla

-After breakfast, make the short drive to Sigiriya.
-Here you’ll have the opportunity to climb to the top of Lion Rock and visit its ancient fortress complex (approximately 2.5 hours round-trip on foot, including stairs).
-The 200 metre high ancient remains of a defensive capital built by a fearful king, Lion Rock houses fifth-century frescos, terraced gardens and splashing fountains.
-Next, observe age-old traditions at a nearby chena cultivation area, one of the oldest forms of agriculture known to humans.
+After breakfast, make the short drive to the UNESCO World Heritage site of Sigiriya.
+Here, you can climb to the top of Lion Rock and visit the ancient fortress complex.
+The 200 m high ancient remains of a defensive capital, Lion Rock houses fifth-century frescos, terraced gardens and fountains.
+Next, see the age-old traditions at a nearby chena cultivation area, which is one of the oldest forms of agriculture known to humans.
 It’s particularly popular in the dry zone of the country where it rains for only a few months of the year, and principal crops are tropical vegetables, cereals, grains, yams and corn.
-Then, feast on tropical vegetables, curry made with tapioca, and fried fish caught in the nearby lake for lunch.
+Then, feast on tropical vegetables, curry made with tapioca and fried fish caught in the nearby lake for lunch.
 In the late afternoon, return to Dambulla to explore the wholesale market.
-Boasting an incredible array of fresh food, much of which is transported to Colombo for sale, this is the perfect place to get a sense of Sri Lanka's agricultural diversity.
-The rest of the evening is free for your own food adventures.
-Use the free evening to poke around the town or sit back with a drink.
-There are plenty of restaurants surrounding the markets, and your leader will have tips on where to find the best roti in town.
+Boasting an incredible array of fresh food, much of which is transported to Colombo, this is the perfect place to get a sense of Sri Lanka's agricultural diversity.
+The rest of the evening is free for your own adventures.

 Day 4: Kandy

 Located high on a cliff face are the impressive Dambulla Cave Temples.
 You’ll have time to explore these this morning and admire the many Buddha images, frescs and paintings.
 On the way to the physical and spiritual heart of the country and the former home of the last Sri Lankan king, stop for lunch at a spice garden in the renowned spice-growing region of Matale.
 Sri Lankans are the masters of spice and here you can learn how spices aren’t just used in food, but also cosmetics and ayurvedic medicine.
-Smell the fragrant cumin, cinnamon and curry leaves before tasting pumpkin curry flavoured with aromatic fenugreek, with a side of dry chilli sambol and the uniquely Sri Lankan coconut roti.
-Continue on to Kandy and arrive by late afternoon.
-A pleasant city surrounded by lush green countryside, Kandy is home to a picturesque lake, old shops, a bustling market and some great restaurants.
-This evening observe locals worshipping in Kandy’s Dalada Maligawa (Temple of the Tooth), one of Sri Lanka’s most sacred shrines that houses a tooth relic of the Lord Buddha.
+Smell the cumin, cinnamon and curry leaves before tasting pumpkin curry flavoured with aromatic fenugreek, with a side of dry chilli sambol and the uniquely Sri Lankan coconut roti.
+Continue to Kandy, home to a lake, old shops, a bustling market and some great restaurants.
+This evening, observe locals worshipping in Kandy’s Dalada Maligawa (Temple of the Tooth), one of Sri Lanka’s most sacred shrines that houses a tooth relic of the Lord Buddha.
 With your free evening, perhaps follow the sound of rhythmic chopping to watch a chef transform a ball of dough into a huge sheet of wafer-thin roti, skilfully slice, griddle, mix with vegetables and spices and create kottu roti.

 Day 5: Kandy

-Kick off the day with a guided walk around Kandy's busy city centre, including a tour of the Central Market and samples of local fresh fruits.
-You will visit a tea factory on the way.
+Kick off the day with a guided walk around Kandy's busy city centre, then visit a tea factory.
+After, take a tour of the Central Market and samples of local fresh fruits.
 The rest of the day is free for you to explore.
 Kandy is home to a National Museum and several monasteries, and there are many scenic walks around town.
-The botanical gardens here are among the best in Asia.
 In the early evening, join a Sinhalese family to get your sugar fix with a Kandyan sweet-filled Sri Lankan dinner and cooking class.
 Try your hand at crafting string hoppers, pressing a smooth rice dough into noodle-thin strands to form perfect discs (this is an art that takes some practice to master!), try a chicken curry made with spice-infused coconut milk, closer to a Thai curry than a North Indian one.
 Then fill up on specialty sweets inspired by Dutch and Portuguese dessert traditions.

 Day 6: Bandarawela

 Have your camera at the ready and take a scenic journey into the highlands to Bandarawela.
 Journey past waterfalls, villages and up through the mountains on the way to this town in the cool highlands, once popular with British plantation managers.
-Look down over a sweeping vista filled with bright green tea bushes and vegetable gardens.
+Look down over the bright green tea bushes and vegetable gardens.
 Tonight, take a look behind closed doors and experience a slice of local life when you’re invited into a local home for a cooking demonstration followed by a traditional dinner.

 Day 7: Bandarawela

-Rise early and head to the verdant surrounds of the region's tea plantations.
-Take a hike through the tea fields, learning about the country’s most important export and meet local tea pickers who will show you their craft and let you have a go at picking and weighing tea Afterwards, travel out to the town of Haputale for a home-cooked lunch with a Tamil family.
+Rise early and head to the region's tea plantations.
+Take a hike through the tea fields, learning about the country’s most important export and meet local tea pickers who will show you their craft and let you have a go at picking and weighing tea.
+After, travel out to the town of Haputale for a home-cooked lunch with a Tamil family.
 Tear into traditional Tamil cuisine with dosa (a crispy rice pancake) and idli (a savoury steamed rice cake served with curry sauces or chutneys).
 Return to Bandarawela in the late afternoon and soak up the rural charm of the town and the beautiful surrounding landscapes.

 Day 8: Yala/Udawalawe National Park

 Drive out to the wilderness of Yala National Park (or Udawalawe National Park in the off season).
 Encompassing a variety of diverse ecosystems, the park has an impressive array of wildlife, including sloth bears and lots of birds.
-In the evening take a safari tour and get the binoculars out to search for the elusive leopards that lounge in trees or stalk through the brush, crocodiles that patrol the river or wild elephants that graze across the grasslands.
-Please note that during times of inclement weather, such as heavy rainfall, it may not be possible to visit the national parks and an alternative activity will be arranged.
+In the evening, take a safari and search for the elusive leopards that lounge in trees or stalk through the brush, crocodiles that patrol the river or wild elephants that graze across the grasslands.

 Day 9: Mirissa

 Start the day by discovering one of Sri Lanka's favourite ingredients.
-Try buffalo curd, served in bright terracotta pots with thick, golden treacle, often eaten as a snack, as an accompaniment to meals or as a dessert.
-Sri Lankans are famed for their sweet tooth and this is just about as sweet as it gets!
-En route to the beautiful beach village of Mirissa, enjoy a delicious lunch of biryani and watalappam (coconut custard pudding).
+Try buffalo curd, served in bright terracotta pots with golden treacle, which is often eaten as a snack or as an accompaniment to meals or as a dessert.
+On the way to the beach village of Mirissa, have lunch of biryani and watalappam (coconut custard pudding).
 Spend the rest of the day relaxing or exploring the golden sands of Sri Lanka’s southern coastline.
-The beach is a long curve of sand and has lovely calm clear waters for swimming, not to mention incredible sunsets – this is a paradise you won't want to leave.
-You may like to take a bicycle ride or tuk-tuk to watch colourful fishing boats bring back their loads of fresh fish to sell along the shore, or perhaps take a boat to spot whales and dolphins.
-Prefer to chill out?
-Grab a beer, sit back and watch surfers take on the waves.
+You may like to take a bicycle ride or tuk-tuk to watch colourful fishing boats bring back their loads of fresh fish to sell along the shore.

 Day 10: Mirissa

 Gain a unique insight into local life this morning when you meet with a local fisherman and learn about the craft, and how the lives of fisherman have changed since the tsunami.
-Enjoy the freshest seafood lunch possible with a fisherman's family – a wonderful crab curry is likely to be on the menu.
-Continue on to the wonderfully preserved colonial township of Galle, with a blend of European architecture and South Asian traditions.
+Enjoy the freshest seafood lunch with a fisherman's family – likely, a crab curry.
+Continue to the wonderfully preserved township of Galle, with a blend of European architecture and South Asian traditions.
 In the evening, take a tour of the Royal Dutch Fort, exploring the winding maze of gallery-filled narrow streets and 400 years of rich history.
 Return to Mirissa for the night.

 Day 11: Colombo

-Head north for the final stop on your food adventure, travelling to Sri Lanka’s commercial heart, Colombo.
-The city is a cosmopolitan mix of buzzing street markets, historic buildings, interesting museums, fine restaurants and great shopping opportunities.
-Snack your way around lanes filled with short eats, street-food and popular local eateries.
-Enjoy a final Dutch Burgher-influenced meal, and celebrate the end of your food adventure with new friends.
+Head north for the final stop on your food adventure, Colombo – Sri Lanka’s commercial heart.
+This city is a mix of street markets, historic buildings, museums, restaurants and great shopping.
+Snack your way through on an included city tour around lanes filled with short eats and popular local eateries, finishing at Galle Face Beach, famous for its street food.
+Enjoy a final Dutch Burgher-influenced meal and celebrate the end of your food adventure with new friends.

 Day 12: Colombo